graze/tropopause/README.md

 tropopause - a wrapper for [troposphere](https://github.com/cloudtools/troposphere) to create Cloudformation templates and abstracts away boilerplate.

 The tropopause library extends troposphere by adding composite objects that create the Cloudformation objects required to support specific tasks.
+Tags are inherited and applied to all taggable objects.

 ## Installation